John-bess4/c0523-code-solutions/css-transforms/css-transforms-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What does the transform property do?
+  Allows you to rotate,skew,scale or translate an element
 - Give four examples of CSS transform functions.
+  Skew,scale,rotate,matrix

 ## Notes